-However, some HIV-infected cells shut down and go into a resting (or latent) state.
+Some HIV-infected cells, however, go into a resting (or latent) state.
 While in this resting state, the infected cells don’t produce new HIV.

 When HIV infects cells in this way, it can hide out inside these cells for years, forming a latent HIV reservoir.
 At any time, cells in the latent reservoir can become active again and start making more HIV.

 Where are latent HIV reservoirs found in the body?

 Latent HIV reservoirs can be found throughout the body, including in the brain, lymph nodes, blood, and digestive tract.

 Do HIV medicines work against latent HIV reservoirs?

 HIV medicines reduce the amount of HIV in the body (called the viral load) by preventing the virus from multiplying.
 Because the HIV-infected cells in a latent reservoir aren’t producing new copies of the virus, HIV medicines have no effect on them.